 Private banker’s duties involve two major tasks.
 One is to sell products and services to a customer to bring in more money into the bank.
 The other task is to help manage a customer’s finances.
 In turn, if they are effective in helping a customer manage their money and increase their portfolio, they will likely add more money to the customer’s account and ultimately the bank vault.
 A private banker should be willing to deal with customers on a daily basis.
 They are sometimes the first one to greet a customer when walking into a bank.
 Helping customers with account issues can be stressful at times when the customer has a complaint.

 Handling of Accounts

-One of the largest roles of a private banker includes handling high-net-worth clients (See Reference 1 and 2).
+One of the largest roles of a private banker includes handling high-net-worth clients.
 At times, the clients a private banker may deal with could have upwards of seven figures in their bank account.
 An understanding of financial principles is a must when dealing with so much money.
 A private banker should have a very extensive knowledge in the products and services the bank offers in order to provide the right ones to the customer.
 Knowing what to offer a customer is important in growing their account.